 The group also addresses digestive issues developing among East Africans as they increasingly adopt a modern, western diet move away from a traditional Halal diet, which restricts many high-fat animal foods and alcohol.

-Classes included Behavioral Health, Chronic Disease Management-Diabetes, Healthy Lifestyle Education, Nutrition, Physical Activity, Lactation Programs, Maternal Child Health, Mental Health, and Navigating the Health System.
-And during 2010, the center served a total of 19,353 attendees in 1,141 class sessions.
+Classes included Behavioral Health, Chronic Disease Management-Diabetes, Healthy Lifestyle Education, Nutrition, Physical Activity, Lactation Programs, Maternal Child Health, Mental Health and Navigating the Health System.

 “The most important work we do is to empower community residents to manage their own health,” says Sahra.
 The City Heights Well-Being Center will continue its collaborative work with other agencies in the future, preventing disease and promoting community health.